 \section{Analysis of the index-like function}

-The first important task in the analysis of the index-like function $\mathcal{F}$ given in \eqref{eq:F} is to delimit its domain of definition for the purpose of avoiding nontrivial zeros of function $V(0,y)$.
-Although the integral in the definition of function $\mathcal{F}$ could have been extended, via the Cauchy principal value, to be valid for intervals containing those zeros, in the context of this work is not necessary to do it because the Poincar\'e half-maps of system \eqref{eq:lienard} cannot be defined in them.
+The first important task in the analysis of the index-like function $\mathcal{F}$ given in \eqref{eq:F} is to delimit its domain of definition to avoid nontrivial zeros of the function $V(0,y)$.
+Although the integral in the definition of the function $\mathcal{F}$ could have been extended, via the Cauchy principal value, to be valid for intervals containing those zeros, in the context of this work is not necessary to do it because the Poincar\'e half-maps of system \eqref{eq:lienard} cannot be defined in them.

 In order to delimit the domain of function $\mathcal{F}$, let us consider the open interval